oldskultxo/codex_context_external_memory/CODEX_CODE_CONTEXT_SYSTEM_README.md

 - Use tags to improve matching by layer or concern (for example: ui, state, backend, api, infra, runtime, persistence).

 Operational rules:
-- On each task, first query the memory system using the best available keyword or symptom.
+- On each task, read `index.json` first, identify the smallest relevant note, and read that note directly.
-- Also check `ctx --prefs` when user-style defaults can change execution behavior (intermediate feedback, tests/build/docs defaults, output style).
+- Read `user_preferences.json` at session start and apply preferences silently.
+- `ctx`/`query.py` are optional CLI helpers; direct file reads are the primary workflow.
 - Preference precedence:
   - current explicit user instruction > stored `user_preferences.json` > assistant defaults.
-- If the same user preference is repeated and stable, persist it with `prefer` / `set_preference.py`.
+- If the same user preference is repeated and stable, persist it by updating `user_preferences.json` (or via `prefer` / `set_preference.py`).
 - Read only the smallest relevant note or notes.
 - If the memory is missing something, inspect code and runtime normally.
 - If code/runtime disproves the memory, trust code/runtime and then update the memory system.